mpwhit14/epig-writing/Tufts/presentation.md

 - many different access points into the material
 - allows for viewing text in context
--  automated analysis but also citeable for handcrafted essays
+-  automated analysis but also citable for handcrafted essays

 ---